Week 1 study notes

 For a product owner, this distinction is vital.
 If the problem is decoration, the next decision might be about brand expression.
 If the problem is usability, the next decision might be about labels, sequence, information hierarchy, accessibility, or error prevention.

-The learner does not need a large vocabulary in Session 1.
-She needs a small vocabulary that can be used immediately.
+You do not need a large vocabulary in Session 1.
+You need a small vocabulary that can be used immediately.
 These six words make design talk more precise without turning the lesson into jargon.

 The most important move is from opinion to evidence.
 "This is confusing" is a start.
-"This is confusing because the delivery cost appears after the user has already entered payment details" is a stronger design statement.
+"This may be unclear because the page mentions an external service and SORN before the user starts" is a stronger design statement.

 User